-1465 MPI (shown by the oval) is actually the combination of a Patient Identity Source Actor (ADT) along with a Patient Identifier Cross-reference Manager.

-The PIX Integration Profile can coexist with environments that have chosen to deploy a distinct MPI, and provides a more scalable approach.
+- been designed and configured to operate across multiple domains.
+Thus the entity often called an MPI (shown by the oval) is actually the combination of a Patient Identity Source Actor (ADT) along with a Patient Identifier Cross-reference Manager. - The PIX Integration Profile can coexist with environments that have chosen to deploy a distinct MPI, and provides a more scalable approach.
 Many other configurations can also be deployed, in particular those where the creation of a master domain "including" the other domains is not necessary (i.e., a simple federation of domains where none is actually the master).